kshurik/rekkobook/docs/chapter3/intro_to_analytics.md

 1. `Data collection` - extracting, processing and managing raw data;
-2. `Analysis` -  allows data person to define the goal of analysis to generate thoroguhg report;
+2. `Analysis` -  allows data person to define the goal of analysis to generate thorough report;
-3. `Reporting` - converting conclusions and action points to make data driven decisions on how to proceed with product/service improvements
+3. `Reporting` - converting analysis results into conclusions and action points to make data driven decisions on how to proceed with product/service improvements

 In practice, most end users will focus on what you have in step 3.
 The result can